 - Signatures of authorized individuals

-Sub-contract Agreement- These formal documents may involve a community partner who has a vested interest in your project or a qualified contract professional who must be hired to provide a needed service.
+These formal documents may involve a community partner who has a vested interest in your project or a qualified contract professional hired to provide a service.
 Sub-contract agreements are often less detailed in HOW goals will be accomplished.
-More focus is placed on goals, financial agreements, expected timelines, completion, and quality assurance.
-These documents should be drafted and signed with care since they are intended to be legally binding, and often require approval from an executive staff member or board of directors.
+Instead, more focus is placed on goals, financial agreements, expected timelines, completion, and quality assurance.
+These documents should be drafted and signed with care since they are intended to be legally binding.
+They usually require approval from an executive staff member or board of directors.
 Some organizations and grant donors might even request a notary’s signature on the agreement.